nancyjlau/verifiers/docs/source/index.md

 **[Components](components.md)** — Advanced rubrics, tools, parsers, with practical examples.
 Covers judge rubrics, tool design, and complex workflows.

-**[Training](training.md)** — GRPO training and hyperparameter tuning.
+**[Training](training.md)** — RL training and hyperparameter tuning.
 Read this when you're ready to train models with your environments.

 ### Reference